Helping 50 million children lead healthier lives by 2030

 Adopting good nutrition habits from an early age is essential to becoming a healthy adult.
 Nestlé Baby & me offers personalized nutrition services to parents in the first 1000 days of life - from pregnancy through to the baby’s second birthday.

-The program is available in over 50 countries and almost 10 million parents are currently registered.
+The program is available in over 80 countries and more than 10 million parents are currently registered.
 Our services, mainly online, include an engaging e-learning course that turns the latest scientific findings into simple, practical feeding advice.

 Nestlé Professional and the International Chefs Day